 There is no requirement to use hls::streams and the same implementation can be performed using arrays in the C code.
 The hls::stream construct does help enforce good coding practices.
-More details on hls::streams are provided in HLS Stream Library in Chapter 2.

 With an hls::stream construct the outline of the new optimized code is as follows: